Stevens-Mark/Spotify-app/README.md

 ## Limitations / Areas for improvement
 - [x] The spotify site is (deceptively) huge, with a lot of functionality & features.
 I have not attempted to replicate the whole site.
-- [x] You cannot add/delete/modify your playlists from this app (maybe in the future).
+- [x] You cannot add/delete/modify your playlists/liked songs from this app (maybe in the future).
 - [x] Episode ("up next") not implemented on show page.
 - [x] When a track has finished playing the green highlighting does not move along.
-This app "controls" the streaming service so does not receive real-time updates/feedback to update the states obviously
+This app "controls" the streaming service so does not receive real-time updates/feedback to update the states.
-- [x] The Algorithms used by Spotify to create the various lists are not available, so I cannot create lists like "sugguestions", "jump back in" or "mixes for...." etc
+- [x] The Algorithms used by Spotify to create the various lists are not all available, so I cannot create lists like "jump back in" or "mixes for...." etc
 - [x] There are a presently a few known issues with my implementation, listed below:

 ## Known issues
 - [x] Implmentation of the forward & backward navigation buttons not perfect.
-- [x] On the All search results page: if an artist has been selected & is playing, the "pause icon" disappears when the user presses forward or backwards on the player controls (not so obvious).
 - [x] If the selected playing track appears in the same position (index in the track listing) in another album/playlist then it is green highlighted too (which should not be the case as it's in a different album/playlist).
-- [x] If an episode is curently playing "getMyCurrentPlayingTrack" does not return any track information (only that an episode is playing) so on page reload no track information is shown in the bottom left hand side corner.
+- [x] If an episode is currently playing "getMyCurrentPlayingTrack" does not return any track information (only that an episode is playing) so on page reload no track information is shown in the bottom left hand side corner.
 For a "normal" track it works.
 Spotify response issue??
 - [x] None of the issues below are "deal breakers" as it's unlikely that the user would just refresh the page suddenly.
 In Spotify if you refresh the page everything stops playing so these is not features implemented by Spotify anyway.
-- [x] Quickplay Banner loses "pause icon" state (although a track is playing) when a user refreshes/reloads the page (this occurs for an episode or an artist).
+- [x] Quickplay Banner loses "pause icon" state (although a track is playing) when a user refreshes/reloads the page (this occurs for an episode, likedsongs or an artist).
+This is because "getMyCurrentPlayingTrack" does not return the required info to set the trackid.
+It's to do with the way Spotify allows us to access/retrieve the likedsongs, episodes & top 10 artists tracks lists (which I have then put into an array of uris in order to be able to play them).
+Thus they are handled differently to album/playlists which return a "context".
 - [x] On a Show page: If an episode has been selected & is playing, the green highlight, that indicates which track is playing, disappears if the user refreshes/reloads the page.
 - [x] There are probably some other issues that I haven't spotted as yet.